Tenor-Z/WiiRazor/README.md

 This program will only work on homebrewed Wii devices, like any other custom application would.
 ---------------------------------------------------------------------------------------------
 THIS IS FOR EDUCATIONAL PURPOSES ONLY!
-I DO NOT TAKE RESPONSIBILITY TO ANY UNINTENTIONAL HARM DONE TO ANY CONSOLES!
+I DO NOT TAKE RESPONSIBILITY FOR ANY UNINTENTIONAL HARM DONE TO ANY CONSOLES!
 YOU RUN THE RESPONSIBILITY OF BRICKING YOUR DEVICE BY INSTALLING WIIRAZOR
 ---------------------------------------------------------------------------------------------
 That being said, if you purchased this software somehow, you have been scammed, and you should demand your money back before it's too late.